wagenaartje/neataptic/mkdocs/templates/docs/architecture/layer.md

 The input layer to the memory layer should always have the same size as the memory size.
 The memory layer will output a total of `size * memory` values.

+> This page is incomplete.
+There is no description on the functions you can use on this instance yet.
+Feel free to add the info (check out src/layer.js)